Satyam-Coder-developer/Chatting--Application-/README.md

 How to Run

-Compile the Code
+1.Compile the Code
 Open your terminal or IDE and compile both the server and client files:

 javac ChatServerGUI.java javac ChatClientGUI.java

-Run the Server
+2.Run the Server
 Start the server first to listen for incoming connections:

 java ChatServerGUI

-Run the Client
+3.Run the Client
 Open another terminal window or run from your IDE:

 java ChatClientGUI